-When I first got into the mortgage industry in the early 2000’s the application submission process was a Byzantine adventure that required a tree, printer, fax machine, scanner, a writing pen, Fed-X or UPS mail envelop WITH self-address return label, whole puncher, metal fastener, paper folder, computer and of course, last but not least, a phone.
+When I first got into the mortgage industry in the early 2000’s the application submission process was an arduous adventure that required a tree, printer, fax machine, scanner, a writing pen, Fed-X or UPS mail envelop WITH self-address return label, whole puncher, metal fastener, paper folder, computer and of course, last but not least, a phone.

 Today it’s a brave new world where you can replace all the hardware, save a tree, and complete about 95% of the entire loan process on your smart phone.
 That’s right, if you have an android or iPhone the mortgage application and document submission process is a breeze.
 Banks, such as Mutual of Omaha Mortgage, have apps that, once downloaded, allow you to view, e-sign, scan, upload PDFs, communicate, and stay in touch with the entire loan process all the way to closing.
 If you’re savvy enough the only human contact, you will encounter, is the notary at signing.